kisom/gocrypto/chapter6/crash/README.md

 client that doesn't need a password.
 The server has been modified to use an 8-bit challenge instead of the 64-bit one used in the book.

-To build the sniffer, you will need libpcap.
+To build the sniffer, you will need libpcap and libsqlite.
 Running the sniffer will most likely require root (or administrative) privileges to listen on the network interface, just as with the `tcpdump` program.
+The sniffer records challenges and responses in a SQLite3 database in the `challenges` table, with the columns `server`, `challenge`, and `response`

 To see it in action, start up the server.
 Then, fire up the sniffer.
 At any point, after this, you can fire up the rogue client.
 Make sure to